telerik/kendo-angular/examples-standalone/kendo-angular-finance-portfolio/README.md

 In the terminal window, `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build
+## Serve in Production

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Run `npm run serve-prod` to run the project in production mode.